vatesfr/xen-orchestra/docs/sdn_controller.md

 - Have fun! ☺

 ***NB:***
-- All hosts in a private network must be able to reach the other hosts' [management interface](https://support.citrix.com/article/CTX205717).
+- All hosts in a private network must be able to reach the other hosts' management interface.
+> The term ‘management interface’ is used to indicate the IP-enabled NIC that carries the management traffic.

 ### Configuration